By Dr. Adam Meyer, DACM, E-RYT 500

 Taken singularly, each of the yogic sciences can provide profound opportunities for growth and transformation.
 When done together, they can lead one into a state of enlightened living.
 As a practitioner in the field of health and wellness, knowing and practicing these yogic sciences also offers the opportunity to share them and their benefits with your clients and patients.
 What might that look like?
 The answer is different for everyone, but some common qualities would be greater awareness, deeper compassion, enhanced sensitivity, heightened intuition, and an ability to work on deeper levels of being.
 Not only will your life benefit from these yogic sciences; so too will those of all you encounter.
 This is the gift and promise of yoga, just waiting to be discovered.
 The only question that remains is: when will you begin?

 Adam began his journey into yoga more than 20 years ago, and has been teaching it for nearly a decade.
-He is the Chair of the Department of Yogic Sciences at Pacific College in San Diego, and a Doctor of Acupuncture and Chinese Medicine.
+He is the Chair of the Department of Yogic Sciences at Pacific College in San Diego, and a Doctor of Acupuncture with a Chinese Herbal Medicine Specialization.
 When he is not teaching, Adam enjoys serving tea ceremonies at The Retreat: Tea & Wellness in San Diego, CA. For more about Adam and his work visit www.theretreatsd.com.
 For more about Pacific College’s YTT-500 program visit www.pacificcollege.edu/yogateacher.